endeavourhealth-discovery/ASSIGN/documentation/ABP_Import.md

 ID21_BLPU_Records.csv,
 ID15_StreetDesc_Records.csv

-If everythiong goes to plan, you should be able to find the csv files in /opt/all/
+If everything goes to plan, you should be able to find the csv files in /opt/all/

 ## IMPORTING THE ADDRESS BASE PREMIUM FILES INTO MUMPS